kkentzo/dps/README.md

 ## OVERVIEW

-This program implements an evolutionary agent-based model of hosts and plasmids used in [a number of research papers](#publications).
+This program implements an evolutionary agent-based model of hosts and plasmids used in a number of research papers (see Publications at the bottom).
 The model specifies the mechanics of the asynchronous growth, division and death of hosts in a bacterial population, the independent replication of plasmids within hosts and their horizontal transmission across hosts.
 The model is implemented by the program `dps` that is written in C; its source code is located in `src/`.
 Also provided are R scripts located in `R/` that deal with post-processing the output of `dps`, plotting etc.